Terms of service: Public awareness

+Indie game developer Vestman developed the 2025 puzzle video game about terms of service Agreeee because he wanted "to use the game to draw people's attention to the fact that nobody reads the terms of service."

 Criticism and lawsuits

 AOL

 In 1994, the Washington Times reported that America Online (AOL) was selling detailed personal information about its subscribers to direct marketers, without notifying or asking its subscribers.
 That article led to the revision of AOL's terms of service three years later.

 On July 1, 1997, AOL posted their revised terms of service to take effect July 31, 1997, without formally notifying its users of the changes made, most notably a new policy which would grant third-party business partners, including a marketing firm, access to its members' telephone numbers.
 Several days before the changes were to take effect, an AOL member informed the media of the changes and the following news coverage incited a large influx of internet traffic on the AOL page which enabled users to opt out of having their names and numbers on marketing lists.

 Sony

 In 2011, George Hotz and other members of failOverflow were sued by Sony Corporation.
 Sony claimed that Hotz and others had committed breach of contract by violating the terms of service of the PlayStation Network and the Digital Millennium Copyright Act.